-This movie is two and a half hours long and that an extended “R” rated cut is due on Bluray terrifies me, this film is more padded than Affleck’s Batsuit.
+Batman v Superman: Dawn of Justice is two and a half hours long, and there is an extended “R” rated cut is due on Bluray that terrifies me as this film is more heavily padded than Affleck’s Batsuit.
 Lois Lane spends much of her screen time running around trying to prove that Superman wasn’t responsible for the death of a bunch of terrorists, and her proof is a bullet that not even the Pentagon can identify.
 My question is, “If these terrorists were killed by bullets who in the fuck would think Superman killed them?”
 Sure, this Superman has been known to kill, but when the person in question can incinerate an enemy with just a look why the hell would you think he’d be using a gun?
-That’s totally Batman’s thing.
+That’s totally Batman’s thing. *sigh*

 - This Batmobile makes the Tumbler look like a Pinto

 - Though moronically contrived the fight between Batman and Superman is pretty badass.

 - Perry White assigns Clark an article on a football game.
 Why would he do this?
 Kent isn’t a sports columnist.